GustavoZiel/NeoSuperTinyLanguageModels/README.md

 The main goal of this fork is to leverage the STLM architecture to study **fact injection**: how new, never-seen-before facts can be introduced into a Language Model's knowledge base, and how the model behaves when prompted with this new information.

 **Main differences:**

 - **Specialized Focus:** Tailored specifically for injection-based research.
 - **Refactored Codebase:** Removal of unused files and refactoring for clarity.
-  - **Better Tooling:** Enhanced integration with Weights & Biases (wandb) and improved runtime logging, making it easier to track experiments.
+- **Better Tooling:** Enhanced integration with Weights & Biases (wandb) and improved runtime logging.
-  - **Model Inference**: Enhanced inference scripts for evaluating trained models, enabling easy testing and comparison of different STLMs as well as any open-weights models available on Hugging Face.
+- **Model Evaluation:** Enhanced scripts for testing and comparing different STLMs and open-weights models from Hugging Face.
 - **Documentation:** Updated instructions for reproducing injection experiments.

 > **Note:** This repo is fully backward compatible.
 You can disable injection-specific features via config files to perform standard STLM training.